 For your safety and for the safety of our patients and staff, there are some guidelines and information that you will find helpful.

-Akron General Medical Center offers free smoking cessation classes to the entire community thanks to a grant from the Ohio Tobacco Prevention Foundation.
-Anyone wishing to take advantage of these free sessions can call 330-861-7179 or access www.smoke-freecommunity.org for a listing of available classes and locations.
+Akron General Medical Center offers free smoking cessation classes to the entire community.
+Anyone wishing to take advantage of these free sessions can call 330-344-2462 or access Akron General's online smoking cessation classes for a listing of available classes and locations.
 Additional free information about quitting smoking is available through the Ohio Tobacco Quitline at 1-800-QUITNOW (800-784-8669).

 Restrooms are located throughout the hospital.
 If you have trouble finding one, please feel free to ask for assistance.
 For the health and safety of both our patients and visitors, we ask that you do not use the restrooms in the patient's room.